ololoepepe/BeQt/README.txt

  * "HUNSPELL_PREFIX=<path>"
    Set external Hunspell library location.
 By default the internal one is used

+ * "ENCA_PREFIX=<path>"
+   Set external Enca library location.
+By default the internal one is used

  * "BEQT_CONFIG+=no_network"
    Don't build the BeQtNetwork module